larsjsol/shellpic/README.rst

 Running 'shellpic <image>' in a terminal that supports 256-colors will get you something that looks like the image above.

-If you happen to have a terminal that is capable of showing true color you can use the '--shell24'-switch to enable 24bit outout.
+If you happen to have a terminal that is capable of showing true colors, you can use the '--shell24'-switch to enable 24bit outout.
 It will look something like this:
     .. image:: img/shell24.png
         :alt: Lenna displayed with a color depth of 24 bits.